HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 - SW-corner excess rainfall
 - Get SSP trabnsient CO2 forcing in to COSMO v5.01 (`src_radiation.f90`)
 - No seaice setting in COSMO (COPAT2 with C2C316=False as well)
-- aerosol treatment is not in line with EURO-CORDEX CMIP6 EUR-11 protocol
+- Aerosol treatment is not in line with EURO-CORDEX CMIP6 EUR-11 protocol

 ## Notes